akshayverma5122/Kubernetes/cka/04-Logging-and-Monitoring/OpenTelemetry/collector-with-prometheus.md

 ### collector as daemonset integration with prometheus backend

+* we should use the hostMetrics, kubernetesAttributes and kubeletMetrics when otel collector is deployed as daemonsets.
+* we should use the kubernetesEvents, clusterMetrics when otel collector is deployed as deployment object.

 1. add the prometheus helm repo and save the default configuration values.

 ```